extism/c-pdk/README.md

 ## Installation

-Since the Extism host provides these functions, all that's required to build a plugin with the Extism C PDK is the [extism-pdk.h](https://github.com/extism/c-pdk/blob/main/extism-pdk.h) header file.
-This can be copied into your project, or you can add the repo as a Git submodule:
+The Extism C PDK is a single header library.
+Just copy [extism-pdk.h](https://github.com/extism/c-pdk/blob/main/extism-pdk.h) into your project or add this repo as a Git submodule:

 ```shell
 git submodule add https://github.com/extism/c-pdk extism-pdk